Chart Color Schemes

 Mitchell Park was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mitchell Park has a high level of cultural diversity, with 34.7% of its population born overseas and 31.6% speaking a language other than English at home.
-Christianity is the predominant religion in Mitchell Park, comprising 39.6% of the population.
-Hinduism is overrepresented compared to Greater Adelaide, making up 6.0% of Mitchell Park's population versus 2.8%.
+Mitchell Park has high cultural diversity, with 34.7% of its population born overseas and 31.6% speaking a language other than English at home.
+The dominant religion in Mitchell Park is Christianity, comprising 39.6% of the population.
+Hinduism is overrepresented compared to Greater Adelaide, making up 6.0% versus 2.8%.

 Frequently Asked Questions - Diversity